Mstric27/BitBox/README.md

 ngrok http 3000

-In the window where you used ngrok, copy the forwarding url and paste it in "./public/screens/LoadingScreen.js" the two locations where this url should be pasted is denoted by " %here% ".
+In the window where you used ngrok, copy the forwarding url and paste it in "./public/screens/LoadingScreen.js" and "./public.screens/Search.js" - the four locations where this url should be pasted is denoted by " %here% ".